Coming up next, our final news roundup and information overload hour.

 You know, Kamala Harris brought it up in one debate.

-Um and and other statements put y'all back in change for the first time ever.
+Put y'all back in change for the first time ever.

-This is story book, man.
+This is storybook, man.

-Uh there's never been an African American before, Joe.
+There's never been an African-American before, Joe.

-This is the first time ever.
+This is the first time ever?

 Seriously?

-Um story book, very bizarre.
+Storybook, very bizarre.

-Put you all back in chains.
+Put y'all back in chains.

 I'm that one.

-It's it's just the opposite.
+It's just the opposite.

 It's admitting you're not.